Delroy Garrett: Fictional character biography

-Delroy leaves the Initiative, noting the hostility of Red Nine, Annex, Geiger, Batwing, and Prodigy over the shooting of the Crusader, and joins Ryder to hunt for any Skrulls still hiding out on Earth.
+Delroy leaves the Initiative, noting the hostility of Red Nine, Annex, Geiger, Batwing, and Prodigy over the Crusader's shooting, and joins Ryder to hunt for any Skrulls still hiding out on Earth.

 Delroy approached the Agents of Atlas in helping investigate strange questions regarding his history and powers.
 He was later asked to join the team, an offer he accepted.

-During the AXIS storyline, Delroy is among the heroes recruited by an inverted Doctor Doom to join his team of Avengers.
+During the AXIS storyline, Delroy is among the heroes recruited by the inverted Doctor Doom to join his team of Avengers.

-During the Secret Empire storyline, Delroy Garrett is shown to be among the superheroes on the run following HYDRA's takeover of the United States.
-He was apprehended by Deadpool, who was working as a member of HYDRA's Avengers at the time.
+During the Secret Empire storyline, Garrett is shown to be among the superheroes on the run following Hydra's takeover of the United States.
+He was apprehended by Deadpool who was working as a member of Hydra's Avengers at the time.

 Delroy and the Agents of Atlas are sent by Atlas' leader Jimmy Woo to a temple in Thailand to rescue Avenger X from General Nurong and his forces.
 During the mission, the group encounters Nurong's master, a dragon named Mr. Thong, who warns them of the upcoming Clash of Dragons.

-During the Atlantis Attacks, Delroy and his teammates are introduced to the New Agents of Atlas by Woo.
+During the Atlantis Attacks storyline, Delroy and his teammates are introduced to the New Agents of Atlas by Woo.
 Delroy, along with Brawn, the Uranian and M-11 are able keep the portal-city Pan's portals stable and release the Atlantean dragon Pan had previously captured to power itself, briefly easing tensions between the two nations.

 Powers and abilities

-Delroy Garrett is imbued with the abilities of the original 3-D Man.
-He has three times the physical abilities of a man in peak physical condition.
-He can also heal injuries three times as fast as a normal man.
-His perceptions (sight, hearing, smell) have been enhanced as well.
-He can also run at superhuman speed.

-The goggles given to Delroy by the original 3-D Man help Delroy to focus his ability to identify Skrulls in disguise, although the power to do so lies within him.
-Delroy is now able to access that power without the help of the goggles.
-When doing so, one eye turns red and the other turns green.
-He is now also able to see, when focusing, a person's true form (detecting illusions, possessions, etc.).
+Delroy Garrett possesses superhuman attributes, such as superhuman strength and speed.
+He has the ability to identify Skrulls in disguise.
+He can recover from injuries faster than a regular human being.

 Reception

-Critical reception
+Critical response

-Darren Franich of Entertainment Weekly ranked Triathlon 53rd in their "Let's rank every Avenger ever" list.
-CBR.com ranked Triathlon 8th in their "8 Fastest Avengers" list, 9th in their "Marvel Comics: 10 Most Powerful Members Of Agents Of Atlas" list, 10th in their "Marvel: 10 Best Star Athletes Who Became Superheroes" list,20th in their "Marvel: The 20 Fastest Speedsters" list, and 24th in their "25 Fastest Characters In The Marvel Universe" list.

-Newsarama ranked Triathlon 8th in their "10 Worst Avengers Of All Time" list.
-Gary Smith of CBR.com ranked Triathlon 13th in their "15 Superheroes Marvel Wants You To Forget" list.
+Comic Book Resources ranked Delroy Garrett 8th in their "8 Fastest Avengers" list, 9th in their "Marvel Comics: 10 Most Powerful Members Of Agents Of Atlas" list, 10th in their "Marvel: 10 Best Star Athletes Who Became Superheroes" list, 20th in their "Marvel: The 20 Fastest Speedsters" list, and 24th in their "25 Fastest Characters In The Marvel Universe" list.
+Darren Franich of Entertainment Weekly ranked Delroy Garrett 53rd in their "Let's Rank Every Avenger Ever" list.
+Rob Bricken of Gizmodo ranked Delroy Garrett 65th in their "Every Member Of The Avengers" list.
+Matthew Perpetua and Daniel Kibblesmith of BuzzFeed ranked Delroy Garrett 82nd in their "84 Avengers Members Ranked From Worst To Best" list.